mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 One tiny dead-end I had here is that this paper cites two papers I couldn't find online for how they conceived of the Delaunay construction algorithm, in
 2008: "Metrized Small World Properties Data Structure" and in 2009:
 "Single-attribute Distributed Metrized Small World Data Structure."
+That's too bad because it means I'm not sure how far back to date the key insight (more on it in the two papers below), but they mention it wasn't new to them in 2011:

 > In [the 2008 paper and 2009 paper the] authors also have shown theoretically
 > and confirmed by experimental results that graph which constructed by
 > proposed algorithm has properties of small world network if elements arrive
 > in random order.

-But ultimately the construction algorithm is very simple, and basically relies on using the multi-search algorithm.

-This paper is not cited by the authors, instead the next 2012 paper seems to rewrite this one, with some more plots, and get cited thereafter.
+This 2011 paper is not cited by the authors, instead the next 2012 paper seems to rewrite this one, with some more plots, and get cited thereafter.

 #### 2012: ["Scalable Distributed Algorithm for Approximate Nearest Neighbor Search Problem in High Dimensional General Metric Spaces"](https://www.hse.ru/data/2013/10/01/1277293157/Sisap%202012%20Scalable%20Distributed%20Algorithm%20for%20Approximate%20Nearest.pdf)

-The description of adding nodes is a bit tighter in this paper:
+The description of construction (adding nodes) is a bit tighter in this paper, so I'll focus on the key insight here and in the next paper, though it pre-dates this publication:

 > We propose to assemble the structure by adding elements one by one and
 > connecting them on each step with the $$k$$ closest objects which are already